AP CSP: Questions About the Exam

 Our class is on a first semester block schedule.
 Will the process for uploading the Create performance task be available before the first semester concludes?

-Note: It’s likely there will be a higher volume of simultaneous submissions as the 11:59 p.m.
+Note: Students should allot at least 30 minutes to submitting all three components of the Create performance task as final as each one requires students to open the files and attest to what is being submitted.
+It’s likely there will be a higher volume of simultaneous submissions as the 11:59 p.m.
 EDT deadline approaches, which means it may take longer for student submissions to upload in the AP Digital Portfolio.
 Strongly advise your students to build extra time to prepare the upload and submit so they don’t risk missing the deadline.
 Students should not wait until the last minute to upload their performance task as final in the AP Digital Portfolio.

 Read more